TheSteelNinjaCode/create-next-app-trpc/README.md

 In addition to these, `create-next-app-trpc` also offers optional support for:

 - Prisma: If opted, adds `prisma` and `@prisma/client` for robust database management.
+Additionally, if Prisma is added, it will also include `bcrypt` and `@types/bcrypt` to simplify the process of encrypting passwords for enhanced security.
 - Zod: If chosen, includes `zod` for TypeScript-first schema validation.
 - React-Hook-Form: If selected, integrates `react-hook-form` for efficient form handling in React applications.
+- Next-Auth: If opted, adds `next-auth` for authentication and authorization in Next.js applications.

 These optional integrations can be added during the setup process, enhancing your development experience with additional capabilities tailored to your project's needs.